Skip to main content

 You can also use cnspec with HashiCorp Packer to build secure VM images in Google Cloud.

-Connect cnspec with your GCP environment
+Connect cnspec with your Google Cloud environment

 Requirements